mrnosilrub/Scrapyard-Sites/docs/pages/MVP_sprint.md

 Remove/hide any page or link that isn’t complete

 11) Tracking & SEO basics (fast wins)
-Title tag: Scrapyard Sites — Websites that drive more calls and loads Meta description: Launch a scrapyard website in 7–10 days.
+Title tag: Scrapyard Sites — Your competition has a website.
+Do you?
+Meta description: Launch a scrapyard website in 7–10 days.
 Materials pages, tap-to-call, quote forms, and a 90-day warm-lead guarantee.
 Open Graph image: use your logo or a simple banner; set og:title, og:description.
 If you already run analytics, keep it; if not, skip for MVP (add later).